MajkelDcember/starter-hugo-academic/content/authors/admin/_index.md

 ---
 title: Michał Grudzień
-role: Professor of Artificial Intelligence
+role: Master's Student in Mathematics and Computer Science at the University of Oxford
 avatar_filename: zdjecie.jpeg
 bio: ""
 interests: